cjus/node-neo4j-presentation/presentation/readme.md

 ### Books

-* Graph Databases - Ian Robison, Jim Webber & Emil Eifrem
+* Graph Databases by Ian Robison, Jim Webber & Emil Eifrem
-* Learning Neo4j - by Rik Bruggen
+* Learning Neo4j by Rik Bruggen
-* Linked: The New Science Of Networks Science Of Networks - Albert-laszlo Barabasi ‪* The Tipping Point: How Little Things Can Make a Big Difference - by Malcolm Gladwell
+* Linked: The New Science Of Networks Science Of Networks by Albert-laszlo Barabasi
+* The Tipping Point: How Little Things Can Make a Big Difference by Malcolm Gladwell
-* Six Degrees: The Science of a Connected Age - by Duncan J. Watts
+* Six Degrees: The Science of a Connected Age by Duncan J. Watts

 ---
 Photos / diagrams created by author or licensed from iStockPhoto.